ClementNerma/Rave/docs/books/hybrid.md

 }
 ```

 We could now imagine we want to transmit a product over the network, or simply save it to a file.
-This requires to convert the instance as a string, or at least as a list of bits (because all informations in a computer are written with bits).
+This requires to convert the instance as a string, or at least as an array of bits (because all informations in a computer are written with bits).
 We also want to be able to make an instance from the transmitted/saved string in order to use the product.
 So we need to _serialize_ the instance and then _unserialize_ the produced string.

 For that, we'll implement two overloads in our class.
 They are `@serialize` and `@unserialize`, which is pretty explicit, and use the following signature: